A Convergence Analysis of Adaptive Optimizers under Floating-point Quantization: Introduction

 The rapid scaling of large language models (LLMs) has made low-precision training indispensable for modern deep learning.
 By reducing memory usage and improving computational efficiency, low-precision formats such as bfloat16 (BF16) and FP8 enable training with larger models and datasets on contemporary hardware accelerators \citep{peng2023fp8,fishman2025scaling}.
 The introduction of FP8 in Nvidia’s Hopper GPU architecture \citep{nvidia2022h100,micikevicius2022fp8} further cements its role as a practical datatype for the next generation of LLM training.
 In practice, numerous frameworks now leverage mixed- or low-precision formats to quantize gradients, weights, and optimizer states \citep{liu2024deepseek,liu2025muon}, showing that aggressively quantized training can scale to trillion-token workloads without loss of accuracy.

 Despite its empirical success, a rigorous theoretical understanding of quantization, particularly for adaptive optimizers like Adam \citep{kingma2014adam} with decoupled weight decay \citep{loshchilov2018decoupled} and Muon \citep{jordan2024muon}, which are widely used in practice, remain largely underdeveloped.
 Existing theoretical work on the non-convex optimization analysis under quantization has primarily focused on Stochastic Gradient Descent with quantized gradients (QSGD) \citep{alistarh2017qsgd}.
 For example, \citet{jiang2018qsgd} established $\cO(1/T^{1/4})$ convergence under unbiased quantization, while error-feedback mechanisms \citep{karimireddy2019error} were later introduced to handle biased quantization with the same guarantees.
 Extensions to QSGD and Quantized SGDM with error feedback have been analyzed in various settings \citep{tang2019deepsqueeze,zheng2019communication,Koloskova2020Decentralized}, again achieving $\cO(1/T^{1/4})$ rates.
-More recent efforts target Quantized Adam \citep{chen2021quantized,modoranu2024microadam}. \citet{chen2021quantized} proved convergence of Adam with quantized gradients and weights under error feedback achieves $\cO(1/T^{1/4})$, but the method requires storing error terms for every parameter, which is memory-intensive and impractical for modern low-precision LLM training. \citet{modoranu2024microadam} reduced this cost by compressing error feedback with unbiased compression, proving $\cO(1/T^{1/4})$ convergence for Adam with quantized gradients; however, their analysis omits optimizer state quantization and practical floating-point formats, which are increasingly central to low-bit LLM optimization \citep{dettmers2021adam8bit,xi2025coat,fishman2025scaling}.
+More recent efforts target Quantized Adam \citep{chen2021quantized,modoranu2024microadam,ozkara2025stochastic}. \citet{chen2021quantized} proved convergence of Adam with quantized gradients and weights under error feedback achieves $\cO(1/T^{1/4})$, but the method requires storing error terms for every parameter, which is memory-intensive and impractical for modern low-precision LLM training. \citet{modoranu2024microadam} reduced this cost by compressing error feedback with unbiased compression, proving $\cO(1/T^{1/4})$ convergence for Adam with quantized gradients. \citet{ozkara2025stochastic} further explored stochastic rounding (SR) as a mechanism for mitigating numerical errors in low-precision training, providing analyses of implicit regularization and convergence of Adam under SR; however, their analysis omits optimizer state quantization or practical floating-point formats, which are increasingly central to low-bit LLM optimization \citep{dettmers2021adam8bit,xi2025coat,fishman2025scaling}.
 This leaves a critical gap: practical low-bit training crucially involves the quantization of optimizer states (e.g., momentum and second-moment estimates), a component these analyses omit.
 Furthermore, these studies often rely on assumptions like unbiased quantization or error-feedback mechanisms that are not consistent with modern large-scale LLM training.
 Consequently, the community lacks a theoretical framework to explain the robust convergence observed when adaptive optimizers are quantized in all components during LLM training.